Employment Opportunities for Undergraduates

 Undergraduate research assistants: Grants obtained by faculty members to fund their research activities often have provisions for hiring students to conduct much of the actual laboratory work.
 These are most commonly available during the summer, are contingent on available funds.
 Inquire with specific faculty members.

-Main chemistry office: These students assist Christy Hoffman Peel, our administrative Specialist, in a variety of ways, including copying, answering the phone, working with our waiting lists for closed classes, completing projects, running errands, and staffing the office during lunch.
+Main chemistry office: These students assist Christy Hoffman Peel, our administrative Specialist, in a variety of ways, including copying, answering the phone, completing projects, running errands, and staffing the office when necessary.

 Chemistry stockroom: Two students are hired to work in our chemical stockroom each semester.
 These students learn valuable skills in bench chemistry, including the preparation of solutions, maintenance of equipment, safety concerns, and the disposal of chemical waste.

 Chemistry Department Tutors: The Department collaborates with the Chemistry Club in identifying and hiring chemistry majors to be tutors for students enrolled in both sequences of general chemistry and organic chemistry.
 Please contact Dr. Patrick Desrochers, Chair of the Department of Chemistry, for more information.